sensu/sensu-docs/content/sensu-go/5.17/reference/agent.md

   -h, --help                                  help for start
       --insecure-skip-tls-verify              skip ssl verification
       --keepalive-critical-timeout uint32     number of seconds until agent is considered dead by backend to create a critical event (default 0)
+      --keepalive-handlers string             comma-delimited list of keepalive handlers for this entity.
+This flag can also be invoked multiple times
-      --keepalive-handlers                    handlers for the entity's keepalive events --keepalive-interval uint32             number of seconds to send between keepalive events (default 20) --keepalive-warning-timeout uint32      number of seconds until agent is considered dead by backend to create a warning event (default 120)
+      --keepalive-interval uint32             number of seconds to send between keepalive events (default 20) --keepalive-warning-timeout uint32      number of seconds until agent is considered dead by backend to create a warning event (default 120)
       --labels stringToString                 entity labels map (default [])